Read time 9 minutes

 How to connect a deleted mailbox to a user account?

 To restore a deleted mailbox, connect it to a user account.
 The process is similar for shared, linked, and resource mailboxes.
 This can be done using the Exchange Admin Center (EAC) or Exchange Management Shell (EMS).
-Alternatively, you can use third-party tools to recover deleted mailboxes, emails, and mail items.
+Alternatively, you can use third-party tools to Exchange recover deleted mailbox, email, and other mail items.

 1st Solution: Connect a deleted mailbox to a user account using EAC